 (organized by RIDEAU)

 La Bourse RIDEAU est le plus important rendez-vous francophone de la création et de la diffusion des arts de la scène en Amérique.
 Y sont associés, de précieux partenaires des milieux artistique et médiatique.
 La Bourse RIDEAU permet aux producteurs et agents de spectacles de présenter des artistes d’envergure, établis ou en émergence, et aux diffuseurs nationaux et internationaux de porter les œuvres de ces derniers devant public, sur les scènes d’ici ou à l’étranger.

 (organized by Réseau Ontario)

 Contact ontarois célèbre les arts de la scène en réunissant des centaines d’artistes et de diffuseurs de partout au Canada.
 Venez découvrir et redécouvrir les artistes de l’Ontario français et d’ailleurs et soyez témoin d’un milieu en pleine effervescence !

 (organized by BCTC – BC Touring Council)

-Now in its 38th year, Pacific Contact is the BC Touring Council’s annual west coast tradeshow and booking conference for the performing arts.
-It includes showcases, a contact room (tradeshow booths of artists and industry) workshops and networking opportunities for artists and performing arts presenters.
-The conference takes place at the Hilton Vancouver, Burnaby, BC.
-The showcases are at the Michael J Fox Theatre, and at the Shadbolt Centre for the Arts.
+Pacific Contact is the BC Touring Council’s annual tradeshow and booking conference for the performing arts.
+It includes artist showcases, a contact room (tradeshow booths of artists and agent/managers) workshops, networking and a hospitality suite for late night fun.